MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.247-7023.md

 (b)(1) The Contractor shall use U.S.-flag vessels when transporting any supplies by sea under this contract.

-(2) A subcontractor transporting supplies by sea under this contract shall use U.S.-flag vessels if the supplies being transported are -
+(2) A subcontractor transporting supplies by sea under this contract shall use U.S.-flag vessels if the supplies being transported are—

-(i) Noncommercial items; or
+(i) Other than commercial products; or

-(ii) Commercial items that -
+(ii) Commercial products that—

 (A) The Contractor is reselling or distributing to the Government without adding value (generally, the Contractor does not add value to items that it subcontracts for f.o.b. destination shipment);